To configure taxes, you first need to collect full details of all the relevant tax requirements information.

 Municipalities' policies on how hosts handle canceled booking sales taxes can vary.
 Some may require full or partial refunds, while others may have specific policies mandating the remittance of the full tax amount regardless of the canceled booking.

-Only you, the user, can know your sales tax situation regarding booking cancellations, but OwnerRez offers new flexibility in how sales tax is handled in the event of a booking cancellation.
+Only you, the user, can know your sales tax situation for booking cancellations, but OwnerRez offers new flexibility in how sales tax is handled in such cases.

 Changing tax rates

 If tax rates change over time, you can add a new effective date and rate in the Rate section.
-For direct bookings and via Vrbo API, those effective arrival dates will be respected.
-For Airbnb, they don't have applicable criteria so the tax will update on their site when the effective date is reached.
+For direct bookings and via the Vrbo channel integration, those effective arrival dates will be respected.
+For Airbnb, there are no applicable criteria, so the tax will be updated on their site when the effective date is reached.

-Changes to tax rates will only be applied to new bookings as they come in.
-They do not retroactively apply to any bookings that already exist, even if their dates of applicability would otherwise mean that they should.
+Changes to tax rates will apply only to new bookings as they come in.
+They do not retroactively apply to any bookings that already exist, even if their dates of applicability would otherwise require it.

-• For direct and some API bookings, you can manually edit the Charges to include the new tax and (if necessary) collect an additional payment, but you should communicate with the guest first before hitting them with an unexpected charge.
+- For direct and some channel-integrated bookings, you can manually edit the Charges to include the new tax and (if necessary) collect an additional payment, but you should communicate with the guest first before hitting them with an unexpected charge.

-• For channel bookings where the channel is collecting the payment from the guest, particularly Airbnb, the only way to collect additional taxes is by using the channel's Resolution Center or its equivalent.
+- For channel bookings where the channel collects payment from the guest, particularly Airbnb, the only way to collect additional taxes is through the channel's Resolution Center or equivalent.

-• Airbnb does not support future tax rate changes.
-This means that bookings placed prior to the date of the tax change will continue to be charged the current (old) tax rate until the date of the tax rate change--even if the arrival occurs in the future changed tax rate.
+- Airbnb does not support future tax rate changes.
+This means that bookings placed prior to the date of the tax change will continue to be charged the current (old) tax rate until the date of the tax rate change — even if the arrival occurs after the changed tax rate.

 Registration information

-If you are not using Airbnb, or you don't need special Airbnb configuration for this tax, then this section is not used programmatically, although it may be a convenient place for you to store the information regarding your various tax accounts.
+Even if you're not using Airbnb or don't need a special Airbnb setup for this tax, it can be a convenient place for you to store information about your various tax accounts.

 Taxes and Channel Bridge

-When you import or update bookings using Channel Bridge, OwnerRez will populate any taxes that were remitted by the channel on the lower Guest Channel Fees grid of the Charges tab of the booking -- that shows amounts paid by the guest to the channel directly.
+When you import or update bookings using Channel Bridge, OwnerRez will populate any taxes remitted by the channel in the lower Guest Channel Fees grid of the Charges tab for the booking -- this shows the amounts paid by the guest to the channel directly.

 For example, if Vrbo is remitting state tax and you're remitting local tax, you'd set the state tax channel criteria to "everything but Vrbo".
-Note that if you switch to Vrbo API, Vrbo will pass through all taxes to you to remit, even if they used to remit some of them for non-API bookings.
-In that case, you'd end up with an "everything but Vrbo" applicability from the beginning until the API cutover date, and then Vrbo would be included after that.
+Note that if you switch to the Vrbo channel integration, Vrbo will pass through all taxes to you to remit, even if they used to remit some of them for non-channel integrated bookings.
+In that case, you'd end up with an "everything but Vrbo" applicability period from the beginning until the Channel Change cutover date, and then Vrbo would be included thereafter.

 How do taxes create booking charges?

-• Vrbo API bookings - For these bookings, Vrbo will send the tax item and amount for each configured tax and charges will be created on the booking accordingly.
+- Vrbo channel integrated bookings - For these bookings, Vrbo will send the tax item and amount for each configured tax and charges will be created on the booking accordingly.

-• Other API channels (Airbnb, Booking.com) - For these channels, the channel doesn't send an identifier we can match to the tax configuration in OwnerRez.
+- Other channel integrations (Airbnb, Booking.com) - For these channels, the channel doesn't send an identifier we can match to the tax configuration in OwnerRez.
 Instead, we split up the total taxes sent by the channel to be remitted by you based on the tax configuration in OwnerRez -- see below.

-For any taxes remitted by you, neither channel sends an identifier we can match to the tax configuration in OwnerRez.
+For any taxes you remit, neither channel sends an identifier we can match to the tax configuration in OwnerRez.
 Instead, we split up the total taxes sent by the channel based on the tax configuration in OwnerRez -- see below.

 Tax calculation logic for total tax matching